mizosoft/methanol/docs/legacy_adapters.md

 ```

 Next, create two provider-configuration files in the resource directory: `META-INF/services`,
-one for  Person(String name) {
-}the encoder and the other for the decoder.
+one for the encoder and the other for the decoder.
 Each file must contain the fully qualified
 name of the implementation class.

 Let's say the above class is in a package named `com.example`.
 You'll want to have one file for the